Apple Upside Down Cake

 Once the eggs are incorporated, add the vanilla.

-Next, add a third of the flour mixture to the bowl.
+Next, add half the flour mixture to the bowl.

 You can finish mixing with a spatula, to ensure the batter doesn’t get over mixed.